Kuali Foundation, Inc.

 Article II: Nonprofit Operation

-2.1 The purpose for which the Kuali Foundation, Inc. (“Kuali”) is formed exclusively to promote a community whose purpose is to develop best practices and software systems and service that support education and/or other similar nonprofit purposes, as contemplated by Section 501(c) (3) of the Internal Revenue Code of 1986 (any reference herein to any provision of such Code shall be deemed to mean provisions as now or hereafter existing, amended, supplemented, or superseded).
+2.1 The purpose for which the Kuali Foundation, Inc. (“Kuali”) is formed exclusively to promote a community whose purpose is to develop best practices and software systems and services that support education and/or other similar nonprofit purposes, as contemplated by Section 501(c) (3) of the Internal Revenue Code of 1986 (any reference herein to any provision of such Code shall be deemed to mean provisions as now or hereafter existing, amended, supplemented, or superseded).

 3.1 Purpose.
 Kuali is a public benefit corporation dedicated to helping educational and non-profit institutions solve problems through approaches that benefit from collective action and coordination.
 This includes but is not limited to the design and development of collaborative, open source software, provision of services, sharing of documentation and best practices, and scholarly activities.

 3.2 Mission.
 The mission of Kuali is to enable the community to advance the mission of higher education and specifically:

 - To collaborate among institutional members around the design and implementation of software and associated systems, tools, designs, services, and components (hereafter “software”) that collectively work together to support the needs of educational institutions and other similar non-profit entities;

 - To support collaboration and community building that support software and the mission;

 - To promote economic efficiencies for IT in software system settings through cooperation, leverage of shared investments and innovation;

 - To engage in the development, adoption and propagation of open standards for IT, data and information, through cooperation with similar efforts;

 - To engage in such activities permitted under the Indiana Nonprofit Corporation Act, incidental or beneficial to the foregoing purposes; and

 - To serve as an effective voice for open and community source software that supports education and other similar non-profit activities.